We have moved - our new address is

 SECTION 8 WAITING LIST IS CLOSED

-If you submitted a pre-application and have moved it is your responsibility to update us with our new address and you may do so by clicking on the link
+If you have submitted a pre-application and have moved, it is your responsibility to update us with your new address and you may do so in person, by mail or emailing M. Medina at email@example.com.
+Please make sure you include your Tenant ID which is on your waiting list notification letter and leave a telephone number where you can be reached.

 The following are commonly asked questions that